iamvitalyo/Aphrodite-AGI/readme.txt

 then we go Cunnilingus maybe ii not specialist
 12
 1 + 2 = 3 + 1 = 4 + 2 = 6 + 1 = 7 + 2
-and maybe fo this all also use x method what up described or another some O method or we can make binary from this numers and run like binary ccode.
+and maybe fo this all also use x method what up described or another some O method or we can make binary from this numers and run like binary ccode becouse O is stick binary.